CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Abstract

 \section{Abstract}

-\textbf{Abstract.} We propose and analyze numerically a new fictitious domain method, based on higher order space-time finite element discretizations, for the simulation of the nonstationary, incompressible Navier--Stokes equations on evolving domains.
+\textbf{Abstract.} We propose and analyze computationally a new fictitious domain method, based on higher order space-time finite element discretizations, for the simulation of the nonstationary, incompressible Navier--Stokes equations on evolving domains.
 The physical domain is embedded into a fixed computational mesh such that arbitrary intersections of the moving domain's boundaries with the background mesh occur.
+The potential of such cut finite element techniques for higher order space-time finite element methods has rarely been studied in the literature so far and deserves further elucidation.
 The key ingredients of the approach are the weak formulation of Dirichlet boundary conditions by Nitsche's method, the flexible and efficient integration over all types of intersections of cells by moving boundaries and the spatial extension of the discrete physical quantities to the entire computational background mesh including fictitious (ghost) subdomains of fluid flow.
-To prevent spurious oscillations caused by irregular intersections of mesh cells, a penalization ensuring the stability of the approach and defining implicitly the extension to host domains is added.
+Thereby, an expensive remeshing and adaptation of the sparse matrix data structure are avoided and the computations are accelerated.
+To prevent spurious oscillations caused by irregular intersections of mesh cells, a penalization, defining also implicitly the extension to ghost domains, is added.
 These techniques are embedded in an arbitrary order, discontinuous Galerkin discretization of the time variable and an inf-sup stable discretization of the spatial variables.
-The convergence and stability properties of the approach are studied, firstly, for a benchmark problem of flow around a stationary obstacle and, secondly, for flow around moving obstacles with arising cut cells and fictitious domains.
-The parallel implementation is also addressed.
+The parallel implementation of the matrix assembly is described.
+The optimal order convergence properties of the algorithm are illustrated in a numerical experiment for an evolving domain.
+The well-known 2d benchmark of flow around a cylinder as well as flow around moving obstacles with arising cut cells and fictitious domains are considered further.